3 Real Women With 3 Real Sleep Problems

 Restless Leg Syndrome: Like Bugs Under the Skin continued...

 "The sleep deprivation was just becoming a slow death," says Kaiser.
-"It was eating away at my health, and honestly, there were times when I never thought I
+"It was eating away at my health, and honestly, there were times when I never thought I would make it."

-affects the legs, usually at night.
+Kaiser finally learned her nocturnal symptoms had a name: restless leg syndrome (RLS), a neurological disorder of the part of the nervous system that affects the legs, usually at night.
 For this reason, RLS is also considered a sleep disorder.

 The Sleep Doctor’s Rx for Restless Leg Syndrome

 The cost of sleepless nights is enormous for people with RLS, so finding relief is essential.
 Kaiser’s case in particular is more rare and extreme, Breus says, because of the bodywide symptoms.
 But although there is no cure, RLS can be mastered.
 Doctors still aren’t sure what causes RLS in the first place.

 Go for iron.
 "I'd start by getting her iron levels evaluated, including ferritin, a protein that binds to iron," Breus says.
 "Some studies show RLS symptoms are mimicked by low ferritin.
 Anything lower than 60 ng/mL (nanograms/milliliter) might be making her symptoms worse.
 Certain brain receptors that help cells absorb iron may have gone awry, which is one cause of RLS.
 Boosting iron may mean less leg movement and more sleep for Kaiser."

 Medications (usually dopamine agonists) for RLS can be a further sleep solution for Kaiser.
 Dopamine is a chemical in the brain that controls body movements.
 If dopamine signals aren’t working properly between nerve cells, RLS can result.
 A dopamine agonist might get these important receptors back on track.